-The Department has as a central focus the topic of social inequality.
-Each of our majors and minors takes a required course that examines in detail the topic of social class in America.
-Special emphasis is placed on the topic of social inequality in all courses offered by the Department.
-A goal of the program is to make students aware of the nature and affects of social inequality on the life chances of all members of society.
+Every sociology major and minor at Merrimack College takes a required course that examines in detail the topic of social inequality.
+Special emphasis is placed on social inequality in all of the Department’s courses.
+A goal of the program is to make students aware of the nature and effects of social inequality on the life chances of all members of society.

 The Department provides students with experiential learning opportunities in various community, human services, criminal justice, and health-related agencies where students are expected to apply sociological research and thinking to their supervised field work experiences.
 This aspect of the program allows students to explore possible career interests, to learn from those already working in the field, and to establish contacts that may be helpful in acquiring full-time employment.
 The study of sociology realizes its full potential as an intellectual tool and guide for enlightened social action only when students are given the chance to link their knowledge and education with hands-on experience.